 The dialogue of the script reveals Trumbo’s ambitions to do something more than just make a space romp.
 The issue of world peace and the threat of nuclear war with the Soviet Union was close to his heart, and the outspoken mission of the trip was to go to the moon ”to secure world peace”.
 This was also the stance taken by Destination Moon, but in true George Pal and Robert Heinlein fashion, “world peace” meant building a bomb on the moon before the Communists did.
 Trumbo, on the other hand, suggested that it wasn’t who held the bigger bomb that was the problem, but the bomb itself.
 Even though the packaging is a bit kooky and the dialogue somewhat heavy-handed with melodrama, there is something very genuine about the Rocketship X-M. Trumbo also sprinkles the dialogue with quotes from Rudyard Kipling, Percy Shelley and Albert Einstein, further enhancing the feeling that he truly wants to deliver a message.
 The misogynist remarks are jarring, but fortunately Osa Massen’s portrayal of Lisa van Horn and the action of the film counterbalance this – it actually feels like the writers and directors have tried to make some sort of a feminist statement, but would perhaps have needed a woman on the team, because the attempt is so back-handed that it has the opposite effect.

 While it is difficult to think that Trumbo would have written some of the dialogue, it may well be that the more misogynistic rap comes from Orville H. Hampton, who is credited with ”additional dialogue”, perhaps brought in to bump up the romance.
-Hampton later lent his talents to films like Lost Continent (1951), Mesa of Lost Women (1953), The Alligator People, The Atomic Submarine, The Flight that Disappeared (1961), The Underwater City (1962), as well as the TV series The Six Million Dollar Man (1977) and The All-New Super Friends Hour (1977-1978).
+Hampton later lent his talents to films like Lost Continent (1951, review), Mesa of Lost Women (1953), The Alligator People, The Atomic Submarine, The Flight that Disappeared (1961), The Underwater City (1962), as well as the TV series The Six Million Dollar Man (1977) and The All-New Super Friends Hour (1977-1978).